sebastiendamaye/TryHackMe/CTF_100/stage5.md

 Type: hex16
 ~~~

+* The 1st post is an encrypted string that we will use for the next question
-Take note of the number disclosed on the 2nd post (`44414`).
+* Take note of the number disclosed on the 2nd post (`44414`).
 This will be used for the final question.
+* The 3rd post is our flag

-As far as the last post, it refers to OpenSSL, we'll keep this for the final question.
+* The last post refers to AES, we'll keep this for the final question.

 One of the post reveals flag 68: `o0no5s3qmo7wymnagnwv`